rfchungl/rfchungl.github.io/_posts/2022-11-12-Country-API.md

 ---
 layout: single
 title: "Python: Getting University Names Based On The Country Inserted"
-description: "Combining Python and API to generate university names once the name of the country is inserted"
+excerpt: "Combining Python and API to generate university names once the name of the country is inserted"
 output: html_document
 tags: [python]
 comments: false